gonchigars/cursortutorial.md/frontEnd.md

 - `align-items` controls alignment along the cross axis
 - `flex: 1` makes an item expand to fill available space

+**AI-Assisted Experiment:**
+Ask AI: "Create a flex container with multiple items and demonstrate how different flex-direction, justify-content, and align-items values affect the layout.
+Show me examples of common flex layouts: centered content, navigation bar, card layout, and holy grail layout.
+Include explanations of which properties control horizontal vs vertical alignment in each case."

 ---

 ## JavaScript Essentials